-- 2. A student who by reason of his native or near-native fluency, would automatically be given 8 hours of unassigned credit in that language, if he is excluded from courses below the 300 level (see Calendar, Page 132). - 3.
-A student would be given full credit for the course successfully challenged, plus the course immediately preceding, assuming that this has not already been taken in the regular manner.
+- 1. A student is allowed a maximum of 8 semester hours of course challenge credit in each of the above languages. - 2.
+A student would be given full credit for the language course successfully challenged, plus the course immediately preceding it in sequence, assuming that this has not already been taken for credit in the regular manner.